Construction and the Built Environment HNC (Blended Learning)

 All applicants will be interviewed on an online conference call or in person.

-After successfully completing the eight units for the Higher National Certificate, you could progress to a Higher National Diploma in Construction and the Built Environment.
+After successfully completing the eight units for the Higher National Certifcate, you can progress to our Higher National Diploma in Construction and the Built Environment.
 This would require you to complete a further eight units (a further two years part-time).

-There is excellent progression from there also, so once you have achieved your HND, there are a range of options available to ‘Top Up’ to a BA (Hons) degree (subject to meeting entry requirements).
+We offer excellent progression from there also, so once you have achieved your HND there are a range of options available to ‘Top Up’ to a BA (Hons) degree (subject to meeting entry requirements).

 You must have use of a laptop that will be capable of running Rhino CAD software (or equivalent).
 Please check the most recent requirements for this online.